Utility surveyors from Anglia Land Surveys Limited

 It is now possible with the location and mapping of buried services to supply detailed and accurate plans for issue to contractors involved with a project.
 At Anglia Land Surveys the first step would be to obtain the statutory records.
 These will allow us to perform a desktop study prior to setting foot on site.
 Once on site we employ the use of EML (electromagnetic locators) to trace the line and depth of buried services.
 This method is tried and tested and is capable of finding most buried services.
 The limitations though are that given that the system relies on an electrical current to pass through the service it cannot trace the route of non-metallic services such as plastic or clay pipes.
 ALS has in more recent years begun to employ the use of ground penetrating radar (GPR).
 This system also has its limitations, however when used in conjunction with other techniques allows the surveyor to complete a detailed picture of the buried services.
 When a service is traced it is marked on the ground and recorded using GPS on to a topographic map.
 This method creates a permanent record of the service even when the ground features may be altered, for example when building has been completed.

-Talk to the experts at Angelia Land Surveys Limited for more details on our utility surveys or CCTV surveys in Norwich.
+Talk to the experts at Anglia Land Surveys Limited for more details on our utility surveys.